Queen City Resiliency Salon

 Current Focus

-The Sovereignty Salon is an ongoing, participatory process.
+The Resiliency Salon is an ongoing, participatory process.
 Notes from each meeting including photos of working boards, transcribed ideas, and action items are captured and updated as capacity allows.

 → See what’s underway